ccampbell04/TweetBot/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-### When setting up the bot there are a few steps that need to be completed.
-I will attatch a link to in depth explanations for the configuration below
+When setting up the bot there are a few steps that need to be completed.
+I will attatch a link to in depth explanations for the configuration below:

 [Discord setup](https://realpython.com/how-to-make-a-discord-bot-python/#how-to-make-a-discord-bot-in-the-developer-portal)